neurosnap/neovimcraft/README.md

-# neovim-awesome
+# neovim craft

-A site dedicated to finding the best neovim plugins.
+A site dedicated to finding the best neovim plugins and other resources for building neovim plugins

 ## Developing